-Important Note; With the longer duration of stay in the country, it is important to make plans regarding the visas considerations for crew and guests.
+Important Note: With the longer duration of stay in the country, it is important to make plans regarding the visa considerations for crew and guests.

 Please contact The Lighthouse Consultancy team to discuss all elements of the new cruising permit requirements for Indonesia

 There are 19 ports that have the status to allow an international clearance and process the Vessel Declaration.
 However, yachts will usually enter Indonesia in Padang, Bali, Kupang, Ambon, Sorong or Biak depending on their chosen cruising grounds and subsequent route through the country.